-Young Survivors Cancer Support Group – Denver area
+Young Survivors Support Group – Denver area

-Sponsored by Centura Porter Adventist Hospital
+Sponsored by AdventHealth Porter

-“Being diagnosed with cancer in your twenties and thirties is very different than being diagnosed in middle age and later.
-If you are in this age range, please consider joining us for our monthly meetings and/or monthly social events.
-Meeting and social event times and locations vary.
-The group is facilitated by Centura Oncology Support Services staff and focuses on education, perspective and support.
-Note: There is no fee or registration, and you do not have to be a patient of a Centura facility to attend meetings or belong to this group.
-Please contact Melissa Gilstrap at the information below to be added to the distribution list for meeting announcements. “
+Being diagnosed with cancer in your 20’s and 30’s is very different than being diagnosed in middle age and later.
+If you are a cancer patient or survivor aged 20-39, please consider joining YSSG for our monthly meetings.
+The group is facilitated by AdventHealth Oncology Support Services staff and focuses on education, perspective and support.
+Note: There is no fee or registration, and you do not have to be a patient of an AdventHealth facility to attend meetings or belong to this group.

-Note: COCA co-sponsors this group every three months.
+COCA co-sponsors this group every three months.

 First Descents – Denver area